Genymobile/scrcpy/README.md

 [Read in another language](#translations)

-This application provides display and control of Android devices connected on USB (or [over TCP/IP](#wireless)).
+This application provides display and control of Android devices connected via USB (or [over TCP/IP](#wireless)).
 It does not require any _root_ access.
 It works on _GNU/Linux_, _Windows_ and _macOS_.